 The Company or one of its subsidiaries files income tax returns in the U.S. federal jurisdiction, and various states and foreign jurisdictions.
 With few exceptions, the Company is no longer subject to U.S. federal, state and local, or non-U.S. income tax examinations by tax authorities for years before 2002.
-As of March 31, 2007, there are no current examinations on-going by tax authorities.
+As of September 29, 2007, the Company has one examination in process by the Internal Revenue Service related to employment and stock option matters.